wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 **Q:**&ensp;Can we say that while the sun is the cause of the shadow one cannot see the sun in the shadow.
 One must turn round.

 **M:**&ensp;Again you have introduced the trinity of the sun, the body and shadow.
-There is no such division in reality.
+There is no such division in reälity.
 What I am talking about has nothing to do with dualities and trinities.
 Don’t mentalise and verbalise.
 Just see and be.

 **Q:**&ensp;Must I see, to *be*?